 Sharks are amazing ocean predators, and they’re some of the most powerful creatures in the sea.

-But 25% of shark species are currently listed as endangered, threatened or near threatened by extinction by the International Union for the Conservation of Nature.
+But 75% of shark species are currently threatened with extinction.
 Because sharks and rays are generally slow to reproduce, the constant onslaught of threats, including shark finning, fisheries bycatch and threats to the ocean ecosystem are causing severe declines in populations that are already hard to monitor.

 While it is impossible to know how many individual animals are killed yearly due to illegal and unrecorded catch, it is estimated that up to 73 million sharks are killed annually by finning alone.

-Defenders successfully advocated for six species of sharks to gain international collaboration for conservation at the Conference of the Parties to the Conference of Migratory Species of Wild Animals in Manila, Philippines – the whale shark, dusky shark, blue shark, angelshark, guitarfish and white spotted wedgefish.
+Defenders successfully advocated for species of sharks and rays to gain international collaboration for conservation at the Conference of the Parties to the Conference of Migratory Species of Wild Animals in Manila, Philippines – the whale shark, dusky shark, blue shark, angelshark, guitarfish and white spotted wedgefish as well as several other species at various fora such as the Convention on International Trade of Endangered Species of Wild Fauna and Flora (CITES).

 In the U.S., Defenders and our conservation allies are pressuring the National Marine Fisheries Service to comply with its conservation and oversight obligations for oceanic whitetip sharks and giant manta rays mandated by the Endangered Species Act after the agency listed both species as threatened in 2018 in response to our listing petitions.